 Some products can have multiple IP ratings, such as cellular devices.
 A common rating is IP55/IP57; this means that the unit was not able to pass the IPX6 liquid ingress test.
 If a unit lists only one rating, it indicates that it has passed all tests up to and including the specific number which is displayed.
 Sometimes there is rating IP68M and IP69K, which means it passed both tests.

-Testing calls for water sprayed from a distance of 3 meters, with a 12.5mm nozzle, for 3 minutes.
+Water resistant testing is achieved by water sprayed from a distance of 3 meters, with a 12.5mm nozzle, for 3 minutes.
 This is an unusual and unlikely real-world application, however, this type of rating typically designates a unit for use in outdoor applications.
-It is important to understand that units of which are approved for outdoor use may not be able to handle extreme weather conditions such as temperatures and situations which involve strong waves/ pressure washing.
+It is important to understand that units which are approved for outdoor use may not be able to handle extreme weather conditions such as temperatures and situations which involve strong waves/ pressure washing.
 However, IP69K is rated for high-pressure, high-temperature wash-down conditions.
 It has been designed to handle the most extreme condition.
 Another note is that the IP Code does not test for outdoor/weather resistance during seasonal changes and for long periods of time (e.g. years outside during multiple seasons).

 All Progressive Automations’ linear actuators are designed and tested for stationary protection.
 When the actuator is in motion, the strokes can pull water into the shaft housing, allowing water to penetrate the DC motor which can cause irreparable damage.
 It is important not to operate actuators when they are wet/damp to avoid any type of water damage.
 However, for the PA-10 model, it has an IP rating of IP68M, which means the actuator is able to operate underwater.